Leigh Bowery: Lucian Freud's model

-In London in 1988, Bowery met the noted painter Lucian Freud in his club Taboo.
-They were introduced by a friend they had in common, the artist Cerith Wyn Evans.
+In London in 1988, Bowery met the painter Lucian Freud in his club Taboo.
+They were introduced by a mutual friend, the artist Cerith Wyn Evans.
 Freud had seen Bowery perform at Anthony d'Offay Gallery, in London.
-In Bowery's first public appearance in the context of fine art, Bowery posed behind a one-way mirror in the gallery dressed in the flamboyant costumes he was known for.
+In Bowery's first public appearance in the context of fine art, Bowery posed behind a one-way mirror in the gallery dressed in a flamboyant costume.

 Bowery used his body and manipulation of his flesh to create personas.
 This involved almost masochistically taping his torso and piercing his cheeks with pins in order to hold masks, as well as wearing outlandish makeup.
 Freud said, "the way he edits his body is amazingly aware and amazingly abandoned".
 In return, Bowery said of Freud: "I love the psychological aspect of his work – in fact, I sometimes felt as if I had been undergoing psychoanalysis with him ...
 His work is full of tension.
 Like me, he is interested in the underbelly of things".

 Bowery posed for a number of large full-length paintings that are considered among Freud's best work.
-The paintings tend to exaggerate Bowery's 6-foot 3inch, and 17 stone physique to monumental proportions.
+The paintings tend to exaggerate Bowery's 6-foot 3-inch, 17-stone physique to monumental proportions.
 The paintings had a strong impact as part of Freud's exhibition at the Metropolitan Museum of Art in 1994.
 Freud said he found him "perfectly beautiful", and commented, "His wonderfully buoyant bulk was an instrument I felt I could use, especially those extraordinary dancer's legs".
 Freud noted that Leigh by nature was a shy and gentle man, and his flamboyant persona was in part a form of self-defence.

-Jonathan Jones, writing for The Guardian describes Freud's portrait, Leigh Bowery (seated):
+Jonathan Jones, writing for The Guardian, describes Freud's portrait, Leigh Bowery (seated):

 Minty

-In 1993, Bowery formed the Romo/ art-pop band Minty with friend knitwear designer Richard Torry, Nicola Bateman, and Matthew Glammore.
+In 1993, Bowery formed the Romo/art-pop band Minty, with friend knitwear designer Richard Torry, Nicola Bateman, and Matthew Glamorre.

 In November 1994, Minty began a two-week-long show at London's Freedom Cafe, including audience member Alexander McQueen, but it was too much for Westminster City Council, who closed down the show after only one night.
 This was to be Bowery's last performance.
 The show was documented by photographer A.M.
 Hanson with imagery subsequently published in books about Bowery and McQueen.

-Minty was a financial loss and represented a low point in Bowery's colourful career.
+Minty was a financial loss and represented a low point in Bowery's career.
 After his death, the band continued under the leadership of Bateman and Glammore up until the release of album Open Wide.
 This 1997 album was released on Candy Records and featured the singles "Useless Man", "Plastic Bag", "Nothing" and "That's Nice".
 A spin-off band called The Offset later formed including artist Donald Urquhart.

 In 2020, Open Wide was re-issued by Candy Records in association with The state51 Conspiracy, while "Useless Man" received a remix by Boy George and a new promo video directed by Torry and Glammore.